Dr. Steven Hoeltzel

 Professor Hoeltzel regularly teaches upper-level courses on Kant, Existentialism, and Nineteenth Century Philosophy and Theology, and occasionally offers more specialized courses on related authors and topics (including, for example, Kierkegaard, Nietzsche, Heidegger, and Foucault).
 Most semesters he teaches Introduction to Philosophy as well.

-“Transcendental Idealism and Theistic Commitment in Fichte.”
-In The Palgrave Handbook of German Idealism, edited by Matthew C. Altman.
-Hampshire, England: Palgrave Macmillan (forthcoming, late 2014?).
+Select Publications:“Transcendental Idealism and Theistic Commitment in Fichte,” in The Palgrave Handbook of German Idealism, ed.
+Matthew C. Altman (Palgrave Macmillan, 2014), 364-85.

-“Non-Epistemic Justification and Practical Postulation in Fichte.”
-In Fichte and Transcendental Philosophy, edited by Daniel Breazeale and Tom Rockmore.
-Hampshire, England: Palgrave Macmillan (forthcoming, late 2014?).
+“Non-Epistemic Justification and Practical Postulation in Fichte,” in Fichte and Transcendental Philosophy, ed.
+Daniel Breazeale and Tom Rockmore (Palgrave Macmillan, 2014), 293-313.

-Kant, Fichte, and the Legacy of Transcendental Idealism.
-Co-edited with Halla Kim.
-Lanham, MD: Lexington Books (forthcoming, 2014).
+Kant, Fichte, and the Legacy of Transcendental Idealism, co-edited with Halla Kim (Lexington Books, 2014).

-“The Unity of Reason in Kant and Fichte.”
-In Kant, Fichte, and the Legacy of Transcendental Idealism, edited by Halla Kim and Steven Hoeltzel.
-Lanham, MD: Lexington Books (forthcoming, 2014).
+“The Unity of Reason in Kant and Fichte,” in Kant, Fichte, and the Legacy of Transcendental Idealism, ed.
+Halla Kim and Steven Hoeltzel (Lexington Books, 2014), 129-52.

-“Introduction: Some Post-Kantian Problems.”
-In Kant, Fichte, and the Legacy of Transcendental Idealism, edited by Halla Kim and Steven Hoeltzel.
-Lanham, MD: Lexington Books (forthcoming, 2014).
+“Introduction: Some Post-Kantian Problems,” in Kant, Fichte, and the Legacy of Transcendental Idealism, ed.
+Halla Kim and Steven Hoeltzel (Lexington Books, 2014), xx-xxxvii.

 “Finite and Absolute Reason in (and beyond) Fichte’s System of Ethics.”
 Philosophy Today 52, no. 3-4 (2008): 257-67.